 </configuration>

-For the best performance we recommend using file store with large messages directory stored on a different physical volume to the message journal or paging directory.
+For the best performance we recommend using the file journal with the large messages directory on a different physical volume to the message journal or paging directory.

 2. Configuring the Core Client